MaxiDonkey/DelphiHuggingFace/README.md

 <br/>

 ## Image Segmentation

+For more details about the `image-segmentation` task, check out its [dedicated page](https://huggingface.co/tasks/image-segmentation)!
+You will find examples and related materials.

 [openmmlab/upernet-convnext-small](https://huggingface.co/openmmlab/upernet-convnext-small) <br/>
 UperNet framework for semantic segmentation, leveraging a ConvNeXt backbone.
 UperNet was introduced in the paper [Unified Perceptual Parsing for Scene Understanding](https://arxiv.org/abs/1807.10221) by Xiao et al.